Softdocs/Etrieve-Document-Viewer-Example-Site/README.md

       - [Opening a Document via Metadata](#opening-a-document-via-metadata)
       - [Getting Document Metadata / Using the Etrieve Api](#getting-document-metadata--using-the-etrieve-api)

+---
+A demo of this site can be found at [https://etrieve-document-viewer-test.azurewebsites.net](https://etrieve-document-viewer-test.azurewebsites.net).

+---

 All commands take place using a terminal (Powershell, Command Line, Terminal, or CLI of your choice), and are run inside the root directory of the site.

 ## Example Site Setup